OUT The Complete Series Special Edition

 Director: Jim Goddard.
 Stars: Tom Bell, Lynne Farleigh, Brian Croucher, Brian Cox, Bryan Marshall and Derrick O’Connor.

 Frank Ross did the crime and as a consequence did the time but now he’s out!
 Bank robbing was his forte but he would never have been caught had someone not grassed him up.
 After eight years inside, courtesy of Her Majesty, he is determined to uncover the snitch and he will stop at nothing to unearth the secret – something that certain people in the criminal underworld will do anything to protect.
-On top of this his wife is mental and his son is a delinquent.
+On top of this his wife has a mental health condition and his son is becoming delinquent.

 Welcome to the world of Frank Ross.
 Pursued by both police and criminals, can he uncover the truth before the clock stops ticking and he wakes up with a chalk line around himself?